Gheorghe Pintilie: Neutralization

+Downfall and final recovery

-Also that year, Ceaușescu made a show of his opposition to the Soviet invasion of Czechoslovakia, and prepared the Romanian population for resisting one such punitive incursion.
+Also in 1968, Ceaușescu made a show of his opposition to the Soviet invasion of Czechoslovakia, and prepared the Romanian population for resisting one such punitive incursion.
 Mihai Viorel Țibuleac, who was part of Ceaușescu's security detail during these events, reports that: "Each and every party session had discussions concerning Pantelei Bodnarenko, or Pantiușa, as a traitor to this country, one who was greatly detrimental for Romania."
 Upon the end of the crisis, although formally sidelined and expelled from the party ranks, Pintilie still received the occasional honor.
 One such situation came in 1971, when he was awarded the Order of Tudor Vladimirescu, Second Class.
 Those acknowledged in the same manner included Ana Toma, as well as dramatist Aurel Baranga; the latter's presence allowed for the circulation of a malicious pun, referring to the ceremony as Ranga și Baranga ("The Crowbar-anga").
 As noted by Jela, this popular joke, "worthy of the history books", should be credited to Jean Coller, a second-rank PCR cadre "who appears to have also been decorated that day".

-According to Apostol's hostile account, the gesture was Ceaușescu's way of thanking Pintilie for not having implicated him in Dejist crimes.
+Reportedly, in 1971 Pintile was also quietly readmitted into the PCR—effectively, this was his own rehabilitation, marked with a ceremony that he refused to attend.
+According to Apostol's hostile account, such gestures were Ceaușescu's way of thanking Pintilie for not having implicated him in Dejist crimes.
 Overall, none of the disgraced Securitate men were ever subject to a "criminal investigation into their past and there was not much investigation into the abuse done against ordinary citizens either."
 As reported by historian Nicoleta Ionescu-Gură, Pintilie was shielded from prosecution by the expiring statute of limitations.
 Another historian, Ioan C. Popa, writes that, in the period after 1968, "some of [Pintilie's] former comrades" attempted to "diminish his responsibility and to have him viewed as a 'mere executor' of orders received from above."
 This ambiguous status was also underscored when his wife remained a favorite of Elena Ceaușescu, who insisted that she be recognized as belonging to the most prestigious class of women in the nomenklatura.